 If you live with multiple other housemates under a joint agreement, breaking your contract could end the contract for everyone living in the house with you.
 To avoid this, you are normally expected to find a replacement tenant to fill your contract.
 If you do this, you will need to speak to your landlord about the replacement tenant.
 You can advertise your room by placing an advert on University Accommodation adverts, asking friends, or posting on social media.

 At the end of your fixed term you will need to make sure the property is clean and all rubbish is removed from the property.
+You can make an appointment at a recycling centre to dispose of rubbish.

 Before you move out, it’s important to check you have: